Pančevo Bridge: Technical characteristics

 The original bridge was built by a group of large German steel producers supplying the steel and by Siemens-Bauunion GmbH from Berlin doing all other works such as the piers for the bridge.
 The work of these companies was part of the reparations Germany had to pay to Serbia for the damage inflicted during World War I.

 In 1946, the bridge was originally intended to be just a railway bridge but later it was opened for road traffic, too.
 Today, it has two lanes in both directions for road traffic, and even though it was designed to have two rail tracks as well, at the moment there is only one rail track on the bridge.

 Total length of the steel bridge is 1,526.4 meters, of which 1,134,7 meters is over the river bed.
 The height of the main supporting piers is 18 meters.

 Importance

 Due to being the only bridge over the Danube in Belgrade for a long time, the bridge became very congested.
-At its peak Pančevo Bridge had between 150,000 to 200,000 vehicles crossing it daily.
+At its peak Pančevo Bridge had between 150,000 and 200,000 vehicles crossing it daily.
 At the time when the bridge was rebuilt in 1946 (as of 1948 census), Pančevački Rit (section of Belgrade across the Danube) had a population of 7,998 inhabitants, Pančevo had 26,423 inhabitants and Belgrade itself had 388,246 inhabitants.
 As of 2011 census, Pančevo had 76,203 inhabitants (2.88 times higher) and Belgrade has 1,233,796 inhabitants (3.18 times higher).
 Also, number of motor vehicles between these two periods increased in much higher rate.

 After crossing into Krnjača, the bridge continues as a road that splits in two directions: